Click through to remember these celebrities and stars who died too early, some at the height of their careers.

 Sal Mineo, another star of "Rebel Without a Cause," was stabbed to death in the alley behind his apartment building in West Hollywood on Feb.
 12, 1976.
 He was 37 years old.

-Buddy Holly, a singer-songwriter from the 1950s, is known as a pioneer of rock and roll.
-He died at the young age of 22 on Feb.
+Rock 'n' Roll pioneer Buddy Holly died at the age of 22 on Feb.
 3, 1959, in a plane crash near Clear Lake, Iowa.
-His successful career lasted less than two years.
+His successful career lasted less than two years and produced such hits as "That'll Be the Day," "Peggy Sue," "Everyday," "Maybe Baby" and "It's So Easy."

-Rock and Roll pioneer Ritchie Valens had a recording career that lasted all of eight months, scoring several hits, including "La Bamba," before dying at age 17 in the same plane crash that claimed Buddy Holly and J.P.
+Rock 'n' roll pioneer Ritchie Valens had a recording career that lasted all of eight months, scoring several hits, including "La Bamba," before dying at age 17 in the same plane crash that claimed Buddy Holly and J.P.
 "The Big Bopper" Richardson.

-Actress, model, showgirl, and sex symbol Marilyn Monroe died at age 36 on August 5, 1962.
+Actress, model, showgirl, and sex symbol Marilyn Monroe died from an overdose of barbiturates at age 36 on Aug.
+5, 1962.
 The photogenic actress made only 30 films in her lifetime, but still became a cultural icon and was nicknamed "The Blonde Bombshell."
 She was ranked as the sixth greatest female star of all time by the American Film Institute in 1999.

-English musician Sid Vicious died at the young age of 21 on Feb.
+Punk rocker Sid Vicious died at age 21 on Feb.
 2, 1979, from a heroin overdose.
 In 1977 he joined the Sex Pistols, the band that initiated the punk movement in the U.K. Vicious was the bass player, and he became known for his charisma and wild antics on and off stage.

-Actor Bruce Lee died on July 20, 1973, at age 32.
+Actor Bruce Lee died from an allergic reaction to a painkiller on July 20, 1973, at age 32.
 He is considered the greatest icon of martial arts cinema, and is known for his roles in "Enter the Dragon" and "Fists of Fury," among others.
 Raised in Hong Kong, Lee came to America at age 18 and made a career teaching martial arts before he became an actor.

 R&B singer Sam Cooke, whose hits included "Cupid," "You Send Me" and "Twistin' the Night Away," was shot and killed on Dec.
 11, 1964, at the age of 33.